-One of our competitors, Natera, Inc., or Natera, filed a complaint against NeoGenomics Laboratories, Inc. alleging our RaDaR® assay and multiplex PCR of at least 25 cancer related targets from cell-free DNA infringe on certain of Natera's U.S. patents.
-Additionally, Natera filed a motion for a preliminary injunction hearing on July 31, 2023 seeking to enjoin the Company from selling the RaDaR® assay.
+One of our competitors, Natera, Inc., or Natera, filed a complaint against NeoGenomics Laboratories, Inc. alleging our RaDaR® assay infringes certain of Natera's U.S. patents.
+Additionally, Natera filed a motion for a preliminary injunction seeking to enjoin the Company from selling the RaDaR® assay.
 A preliminary injunction hearing occurred on November 27, 2023 and on December 27, 2023, the court granted Natera's preliminary injunction on the basis of a likelihood of infringement of a Natera patent.
-We may continue to make, use, and sell the RaDaR® assay solely for continued use of the RaDaR® assay: (i) for those patients already using it before the entry of this injunction, (ii) in support of research and development with other persons or entities on projects or studies that began before the entry of this injunction, or (iii) for use in or in support of clinical trials in process or already approved by an agency of the United States.
-Natera posted a \$10 million bond with the court on January 12, 2024.
-On December 28, 2023, NeoGenomics appealed the preliminary injunction to the Federal Circuit.
-The appeal was docketed at the Federal Circuit on January 4, 2024.
-On February 5, 2024, NeoGenomics filed an Emergency Motion to Stay the Preliminary Injunction pending Appeal and a Motion to Expedite the appeal.
-The Federal Circuit granted expedited briefing of the appeal with oral arguments scheduled for March 29, 2024.
-Separately, the court proceedings on the patent infringement claims are in the discovery stage.
+Under the preliminary injunction during the pendency of the case we may make, use, and sell the RaDaR® 1.0 assay solely for continued use of the RaDaR® assay: (i) for those patients already using it before the entry of this injunction, (ii) in support of research and development with other persons or entities on projects or studies that began before the entry of this injunction, or (iii) for use in or in support of clinical trials in process or already approved by an agency of the United States.
+On July 12, 2024, the Federal Circuit affirmed the preliminary injunction.
+On September 23, 2024, the federal district court issued a Stipulated Permanent Injunction with respect to version 1.0 of the RaDaR® assay, consented to by both the NeoGenomics and Natera and based on a partial settlement agreement entered into by NeoGenomics and Natera, on the same terms as the preliminary injunction.
+The litigation related to the RaDaR® 1.1 assay is in discovery and trial is expected for October 2025.

-If our RaDaR® assay is found to infringe any of Natera's patents, we could be required to redesign our technology or obtain a license from Natera to continue developing, manufacturing, marketing, selling and commercializing the RaDaR® assay and related products.
+If our RaDaR® assay is ultimately found to infringe any of Natera's patents, we could be required to redesign our technology or obtain a license from Natera to continue developing, manufacturing, marketing, selling and commercializing the RaDaR® assay and related products.
 However, we may not be successful in the redesign of its technology or able to obtain any such license on commercially reasonable terms or at all.
 Even if we were able to obtain a license, it could be non-exclusive, thereby giving Natera and other third parties the right to use the same technologies licensed to us, and Natera could require us to make substantial licensing, royalty and other payments.
 We also could be forced, including by court order, to permanently cease developing, manufacturing, marketing and commercializing our products that are found to be infringing.
 In addition, we could be found liable for significant monetary damages, including treble damages and attorneys' fees, if we are found to have willfully infringed Natera's asserted patents.
 Even if we were ultimately to prevail, litigation with Natera could require us to divert substantial financial and management resources that we would otherwise be able to devote to our business.